Rakuten-Reward-SDK/Reward-SDK-Unity/README.md

 # Reward-SDK-Unity
-Unity SDK for Rakuten Reward, supporting both iOS and Android
+Unity SDK for Rakuten Reward, supporting both iOS and Android.
+Please visit **Releases** tab for the `.unitypackage` file